Baccarat is the high-rolling card game that will bring a touch of Monte Carlo glamour to your living room.

 Enjoy a few hands of this Casino favourite.

-The challenge of Baccarat is to bet on the outcome of a game between the player and the banker - the hand that totals closest to 9 will win!
+The challenge when you play Baccarat online is to bet on the outcome of a game between the player and the banker - the hand that totals closest to 9 will win!

 In Baccarat, you have the option to bet on the player, on the banker, on the tie, or on any combination of those three options.